 Access to Public Schools: Four public (4) schools exist within walking distance of the high minority areas.
 Sidewalks exist along A/C's serving these schools, with bike lanes available to two of the schools.
-At Rogue Community College (RCC), the nearest bike lanes exist on 10^{th} Street providing a connection to/from the Bear Creek Greenway, but no bikeway connection exists from RCC to 10^{th} Street.
+At Rogue Community College (RCC), the nearest bike lanes exist on 10th Street providing a connection to/from the Bear Creek Greenway, but no bikeway connection exists from RCC to 10th Street.

 Pedestrian/Bike Accidents and Fatalities (Local Roads and A/Cs): The identified high minority and high minority/high zero-car household areas (blue / purple) shown within this Area of Concern contain the second highest amount of vehicle crashes involving a bicyclist or pedestrian when compared to the other identified target population areas in this study.
-Nine (9) of the (10) reported crashes in 2013 occurred on arterials or collectors; no fatalities.
+Thirty (30) of the thirty-two (32) reported crashes in 2010-2014 occurred on arterials or collectors.
+No fatalities reported.